 - You, a family member, or a friend installed a virus and you’re now looking for how to get rid of it inexpensively

 - You just got a new computer that you want to protect against viruses

 - You’re simply tired of paying high prices for virus and malware removal and protection

 Even if none of those descriptions quite fit, we’ve still got you covered.
-This list explores some of the best free malware and virus removal tools currently available to consumers.
+This list explores some of the best free malware and free virus removal tools currently available to consumers.
 We’re not dealing with low-quality, fly-by-night software here either.

-Best free virus and malware removal tools
+Best free virus removal and free malware removal tools

 Of the many options you could download, we trust the following free malware removal tools: